 Distance from Melbourne: 198 km (approx. 2.5 hours)

-I don’t want to go on for too long about this place because it would put you at risk of wetting yourself with excitement.
-However, with rock climbing, abseiling and a few cheeky swimming spots for summer, skiing and tobogganing in winter and walks all year round, it’s safe to say that you’re not going to run out of things to do around Baw Baw.
+I don’t want to go on for too long about this perfect, free camping Melbourne spot because it would put you at risk of wetting yourself with excitement.
+However, with rock climbing, abseiling and a few cheeky swimming spots for summer, skiing and tobogganing in winter, and walks all year round, it’s safe to say that you’re not going to run out of things to do around Baw Baw on your free camping trip.

 There are even some Grade 3 rapids for kayaking and rafting on the Thompson River (which need to be timed with the water releases from Thompson Dam).
 I guess there’s a reason why it’s one of the top five mountains to hit up in Victoria – check the feature image on this article for the view!